 What is the Vatican’s relationship with the E.U. and Schengen?

 The Vatican is an independent city state with a close relationship with Italy.
 It is not a member of the European Union and is only an associate member of Schengen because of its connection with Italy.
-Schengen’s main purpose is to maintain uniform immigration regulations across the 26 members of the block.
+Schengen’s main purpose is to maintain uniform immigration regulations across all the members of the block.
 That means that anyone who has a Schengen passport can freely travel, live and work in any other Schengen nation.
-It also means that once a non E.U. non Schengen citizen has permission to enter his or her first Schengen country, he or she can travel through any of the other 25 Schengen countries.
+It also means that once a non E.U. non Schengen citizen has permission to enter his or her first Schengen country, he or she can travel through any of the other Schengen countries.

 Is Vatican City a tourist destination as well as a centre of the Roman Catholic Church?

 Even if you are not a Catholic you will have known how important the Vatican is and that it is the main centre of the Roman Catholic Church.
 You might think that the Pope lives there but that isn’t strictly correct.
 He lives at a place called Castel Gandolfo (in the summer at any rate), which is about 40 km away from Rome.
 The Pope does regularly use the city though and if you are a Catholic you will probably want to go to one of the regular masses.
 These are usually held in the open air, but may also be held inside one of the buildings and you can arrange to go to a blessing, too.

 So will I need to have an ETIAS to visit the Vatican?